VinodGutta/C-arm_Table_Workspace/README.md

 Forward kinematics for this setup was solved using DH parameters.
 Random joint configurations were selected within the joint limits to calculate the target pose and perform workspace analysis.
 Target pose is the pose of C-arm end-effector w.r.t table end-effector i.e., pose of C-arm w.r.t the patient on the table.
 Collisions between C-arm and table will occur for many joint configurations, this is detected by developing 3D meshes and point cloud representing our setup and identifying any intersections between these C-arm and table 3D objects.
 Lastly, a numerical iterative inverse kinematics was performed to analyze the collision-free workspace reachability with numerical solution compared to the actual reachability.

-**For collision-free workspace results and further details about our setup, please refer to our paper (to be published).**
+**For collision-free workspace results and further details about our setup, please refer to our paper (to be published - TODO: paper link).**

 ## C-arm Joints
 Based on GE Healtcare's [OEC 3D isocentric C-arm](https://www.gehealthcare.com/products/surgical-imaging/oec-3d)